Yomguithereal/colifrapy/docs/goodies.rst

 Some functions that may prove useful

 .. code-block:: python

+    # You would rather import only functions you need,
+    # but for the sake of the example I use '*'
     from colifrapy.tools.utilities import *

     # Is the variable a number ?